 How to help your child communicate

-- use simple gestures or pictures to support what you're saying
+use simple gestures, eye contact and pictures or symbols to support what you're saying

-- ask the autism assessment team if you can get help from a speech and language therapist (SLT)
+ask your autism assessment team if you can get help from a speech and language therapist (SLT)

-- try not to have a conversation when it's noisy
+try not to have a conversation in a noisy or crowded place

-- try not to say things that could have different meanings, such as "pull your socks up" or "break a leg"
+try not to say things that could have more than 1 meaning, such as "pull your socks up" or "break a leg"

 Dealing with anxiety

 Anxiety affects a lot of autistic children and adults.
-It's often caused by not being able to make sense of things going on around them.
+It can be caused by not being able to make sense of things going on around them, and feeling misunderstood or unaccepted by people who are not autistic.

 Try to find out why your child's feeling anxious.